krisk0/razin/README.rst

 The fastest in open-source world subroutine to compute HNF of a matrice with small in absolute value determinant is in *flint.binding/nmod_mat_HNF.c*

 W.Stein double-deteminant algorithm to compute HNF specialized for non-singular matrice and instructed to sometimes use faster low-level routines like FLINT Dixon lifting instead of Sage method is in *benchmark.script/profile_Sage_hnf_square.py*.
-The modified procedure is faster than original, see bottom of *profile-dd_algorithm.cout* for details
+The modified procedure is faster than original, see bottom of *profile-dd_algorithm.cout* for details.

+PLU decomposition test: *flint.binding/test_tmod_mat.py*

 What's the target?
 ^^^^^^^^^^^^^^^^^^